MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/iot/iot-lcs-setup.md

 [!include [banner](../../includes/banner.md)]

 This topic explains how to install the IoT Intelligence add-in in Microsoft Dynamics Lifecycle Services (LCS).
+Please note that add-ins cannot be installed on a demo/trail environment.
 Before you can install the add-in, you must [create the Azure resources](iot-azure-setup.md).

 ## Set up the LCS environment